 There’s Just Something About Women Helping Women

 A few weeks ago I was invited to attend The Grace Centers of Hope 20th Anniversary Women Helping Women Luncheon and Fashion Show at the Royal Park Hotel.
-The purpose for this wonderful event was to raise funds to allow the organization to continue its mission of transforming the lives of women who are addicted and hurting by providing life-saving services for them and their children.
+The purpose of this beautiful event was to raise funds to allow the organization to continue its mission of transforming the lives of women who are addicted and hurting by providing life-saving services for them and their children.

 The event’s signature sponsor remains anonymous.
-The Diamond sponsor for the event were the Moceri Family.
-Platinum sponsor was the Volkswagen Group of America.
+The Diamond sponsor for the event was the Moceri Family.
+The platinum sponsor was the Volkswagen Group of America.
 The Silver Sponsors were Mad Dog Technology, Emerson Wealth Management, Luxe, Bull Run Press, Emerald City Designs, Royal Oak Park Hotel.
 Bronze sponsors were Denise Warren and Cara Besh.
-Hair and Makeup was done by Luigi Bruni Salon.
+Hair and Makeup were done by Luigi Bruni Salon.

 Back by popular demand, morning personality on WXYZ TV-7, Ann Marie LaFlamme, served as this year’s mistress of ceremonies.
 A Rochester Hills native, LaFlamme is a tireless champion and advocate for women and children.
 She gave a touching speech regarding the impact Grace Centers for Hope has on our community and the women and children it supports.
 Pastor Kent W.Clark and Dr. Pam Clark then went on to share more about how their facilities were breaking women free from the obstacles and addictions they faced.